edwilliams/edwilliams.github.io/README.md

-# Portfolio Website
+# edwilliams.github.io

-## Home
-## Projects

-- PassivLiving App iOS / Android
-- Jaguar Land Rover E-Learning Platform
-- Good Energy Quote Engine
-- Rosie Lee 2016 Website
+`/public` is source of truth for:

+- css
+- fonts
+- img
+- vid
+- app.min.js
+- favicon
+- index.html
+- manifest.json
-- VUE Playbook presentation
+- sw.js

-## About
-## CV

----

-## images

-- content in chrome frame set to: 1536 * 962
-- resze in gimp to 768 * 481
+For ease, these files are duplicated at root level on github pages